top of page

 The true map of the North: The blue-shaded Inuit-Yupik region illustrates a cultural and linguistic bond that spans from Alaska to Greenland.
 It serves as visual proof that the 26km gap at the Nares Strait is a bridge of shared heritage, not a political barrier.
 While southern maps focus on national borders, this map shows a thousand years of unified history.

-They share the same language roots, the same hunting traditions, and the same Arctic soul.
-To call them separate "countries" is a colonial invention designed to divide and conquer.
-When we ignore this connection, we aren't being "diplomatic"—we are actively erasing an identity that stretches across the entire North, from Alaska to Nuuk.
+They share language roots, hunting traditions, and an Arctic soul.
+Calling them separate "countries" is a colonial invention meant to divide and conquer.
+Ignoring this connection isn’t diplomacy; it erases an identity that stretches across the North, from Alaska to Nuuk.

 A vibrant, high-resolution photograph of a traditional Inuit dog sled team traversing the vast, snow-covered Arctic tundra under a clear blue sky.
 The sled is packed with supplies and animal furs, showcasing the resilient and historic mode of northern transportation.